 Consonant digraphs are a staple in the English language but they can be tricky for students to learn!
 If you’re anything like me when I started teaching, often you’re learning these phonological concepts with your students.

 When teaching consonant digraphs (or any new concept) it is helpful to break it down into a single key phrase.
-This phrase is something you should repeat often when teaching and soon you’ll hear your students repeating the key phrase when needing that phonological concept while reading or writing!
+Repeat this phrase often when teaching and soon you’ll hear your students repeating the key phrase when needing that phonological concept while reading or writing!

 When a student asks me “what is a consonant digraph” my key phrase response is “A digraph is TWO letters, stuck together to make ONE sound”.
 Consonant digraphs are generally taught after students have mastered individual consonants and have some understanding of short vowels.
 Most commonly the digraphs ch, sh are taught first, followed by th and wh, and ph is taught much later.